curityio/mcp-authorization-secured-api/README.md

 ### Option 2

-If you used the option 2 server deployment, use the following commands to run the MCP client.
+If you used the option 2 backend deployment, use the following commands to run the MCP client.

 ```bash
 export MCP_SERVER_URL='http://localhost:3000'